Alexandria Radio Club

 Each June, we participate in the ARRL sanctioned Field Day where we set up our emergency equipment and operate “off the grid” for 24 hours to help prepare for an actual emergency.

 Twice a year we conduct entry level and advanced classes to help those interested in amateur radio become licensed and on the air.
-Classes are usually held one day a week at the Alexandria Fire Training Center, located at the rear of the Nannie J. Lee Center at 1108 Jefferson Street in Alexandria.
-Classes usually begin in February and September depending on room availability.
+Classes are usually held one day a week at the Alexandria City’s new Emergency Operations Center (EOC) Community Room at 3600 Wheeler Avenue AT intersection of Duke Street and Quaker Lane.
+Public Parking in front of EOC building.
+Classes usually begin in February and October depending on room availability.
 Morse code training is available, even though Morse code is not a requirement for the entry level Technician License.

 The Club prides itself on providing technical help when necessary in friendly learning environment.
 Whether you need help troubleshooting a rig or have organized an antenna party, club members always lend a willing hand.